-Some employers shut down their operations during holiday weeks such as the week between Christmas Day and New Year’s Day.
-Employers have a number of factors to consider before deciding to shut down operations, including:
+Some employers shut down their operations between Christmas and New Year’s Day.
+Employers have many factors to consider before deciding to shut down operations, including:

 - Pay: Employers are not obligated to pay non-exempt (typically hourly) workers if no work is performed.
-If an exempt (salaried) employee works any part of the week, the employer must pay their weekly salary.
-However, if an exempt employee does not work at all the entire workweek, no salary needs to be paid.
+If an exempt (salaried) employee works any part of the week, the employer must pay their entire weekly salary.
+However, if an exempt employee performs no work at all during the workweek, the employer can dock pay for that week.
 Employees may be required to use available paid vacation time off during a shutdown period, subject to state or local law.

-- Notification to Employees: It is advisable to let employees know as soon as possible if operations will be shut down.
-Similarly, if the employer expects employees to use vacation or other eligible paid time off during the shutdown period, that expectation should be promptly communicated as well.
+- Notification to Employees: It is advisable to notify employees as soon as possible of a shutdown.
+Similarly, if the employer expects employees to use vacation or other eligible paid time off during the shutdown period, that expectation should also be promptly communicated.

 - Unemployment: Employees who are laid off without wages for all or part of a shutdown period are eligible to file for unemployment.
-Employers should not promise that an employee will receive unemployment benefits, as the state’s unemployment office makes the decision to award unemployment benefits, and there may be considerations unknown to the employer.
+Employers should not promise that an employee will receive unemployment benefits, as the state’s unemployment office decides to award unemployment benefits, and there may be considerations unknown to the employer.

 - Holiday Pay: Employers are generally not required to pay employees holiday pay.
 A holiday is usually considered an employer-provided benefit, subject to the employer’s policies.
 Therefore, if a holiday occurs during a shutdown period, the employer’s policies or practices dictate whether the holiday is paid.